lightning/bolts/01-messaging.md

 ### The `ping` and `pong` Messages

-In order to allow for the existence of very long-lived TCP connections, at times it may be required that both ends keep alive the TCP connection at the application level.
+In order to allow for the existence of long-lived TCP connections, at times it may be required that both ends keep alive the TCP connection at the application level.
 Such messages also allow obfuscation of traffic patterns.